CBE544/CBE544-2019.github.io/ProjectDescription.md

 Locations for Adsorption on the 104 surface of LiCoO<sub>2</sub>
 </center>

 Refer to the [Adsorption page](../ASE/Adsorption) for instructions on how to add the EC adsorbate.
+We will use a different script than the relax.py for adsorption calculation.
+We will use the script called relax-ads.py which you can find in `FinalProject/scripts`.
+Please be sure to use this script for these calculations or you may expereince converngence issues.

 ### Task 3: ###

-Once you have converged the systems with and without EC we can do a [bader charge analysis](http://theory.cm.utexas.edu/henkelman/code/bader/).
+Once you have converged the systems with and without EC we will do a [bader charge analysis](http://theory.cm.utexas.edu/henkelman/code/bader/).
 Inside the directory where your calculations were run make a new directory called bader (by doing `mkdir bader`).
 Copy into this directory  fin.traj and vasp-ase.sub.
 Rename your fin.traj to init.traj (`mv fin.traj init.traj`).
-Copy from the FinalProject/scripts directory the badercharge.py script.
+Copy from the `FinalProject/scripts` directory the badercharge.py script.
 It will look like this:

 ```python
 #!/usr/bin/env python